The Pivot Quit Plan Tool

 These signals combine into a stability score that determines the appropriate action signal: reduce, proceed with caution, or stabilize.

-Rather than forcing a fixed reduction schedule, the Pivot system adapts the taper to the stability of the nervous system.
+Rather than forcing a fixed reduction schedule, the Pivot framework adapts the taper to the stability of the nervous system.

 This approach is called stabilization-guided tapering.